christian-belloni/rules_uniffi/README.md

 rules\_uniffi provides an easy and powerful way to develop cross platform applications with ergonomic interop with swift and kotlin (and more languages on the way)

+## This project should be regarded as extremely experimental

+the code itself is not complex but its hard to keep up with every dependency update

 # Features
  - Swift/Kotlin code generation powered by the [uniffi](https://github.com/mozilla/uniffi-rs) project
  - Automatic target definition for the generated code (cdylib for kotlin and staticlib for swift)

+# Roadmap
+ - [ ] support UDL definition files
+ - [ ] support uniffi.toml configuration
+ - [ ] support multiple crates

 # Quickstart